peterflynn/simple-sloc-counter/README.md

 JS Source Lines of Code (SLOC) Counter for Brackets
 ===================================================
 Counts the number of JavaScript files, lines, and lines of code (excluding whitespace/comments) in your project.
 You can exclude third-party code such as jQuery by specifying file / folder names.

-To get started, just choose _View > Lines of Code Count_
+To get started, just choose _View > Lines of Code Count_.

+_Limitations:_ currently uses a fairly quick and dirty way to check for comments.
+In cases where this simple implementation can't be sure whether code is a comment or not, the file will be omitted from the count and you'll see a warning at the end.

 How to Install
 ==============